Dear Dr. K,

 We call this “defensiveness.”
 It’s a bad habit that belies an unwillingness to change.
 That won’t help you save your marriage or become a better husband.

-Next, learn all of the tasks that your wife does that may be invisible to you.
+Next, learn all of your wife’s tasks that may be invisible labor to you.

 Here are some examples: